byeongmin382/website/README.md

 **What it does:**
 - ✅ Scans `public/posts/` directories for existing HTML files
 - ✅ Extracts titles and dates from HTML files
-- ✅ Rebuilds main index, thoughts index, and travel-food index
+- ✅ Rebuilds main index, thoughts index, travel-food index, and tech index
 - ✅ Removes references to deleted posts
 - ✅ Maintains proper HTML structure and navigation